canjs/canjs/component/view-model.md

 And calls the viewModel function with `attrs` like `{title: "Justin"}`.

-@param {can.view.viewModel} parentScope
+@param {can.view.viewModel} parentviewModel

 The viewModel the custom tag was found within.
 By default, any attribute's values will be looked up within the current viewModel, but if you want to add values without needing the user to provide an attribute, you can set this up here.
 For example:

     can.Component.extend({
     	tag: "my-element",
-    	viewModel: function(attrs, parentScope){
+    	viewModel: function(attrs, parentViewModel){
-    	  return new can.Map({title: parentScope.attr('name')});
+    	  return new can.Map({title: parentViewModel.attr('name')});
     	}
     });

-Notice how the attribute's value is looked up in `my-element`'s parent viewModel.
+Notice how the attribute's value is looked up in `my-element`'s parentViewModel.

 @param {HTMLElement} element The element the [can.Component] is going to be placed on.
 If you want to add custom attribute handling, you can do that here.
 For example:

     can.Component.extend({
     	tag: "my-element",
-    	viewModel: function(attrs, parentScope, el){
+    	viewModel: function(attrs, parentViewModel, el){
     	  return new can.Map({title: el.getAttribute('title')});
     	}
     });